Rhodesia Railways 15th class

 The Rhodesia Railways 15th class (later Zambia Railways and National Railways of Zimbabwe 15th classes), was the second-largest class of Garratt locomotives, with 74 locomotives built.
-Only the Class GMA/GMAM of the South African Railways was more numerous at 120 locomotives.
+Only the Class GMA/GMAM of the South African Railways was more numerous with 120 locomotives.

 Development and delivery

 The 4-6-4+4-6-4 wheel arrangement is sometimes called a "Double Baltic" or "Double Hudson" Garratt.
 The Rhodesia Railways (RR) 15th class was one of only two Double Baltic Garratt classes built, the other class of "Double Baltics" being the Sudan Railways 250 class (which RR later bought and classified as their 17th class).

 The 15th class were largely based on the RR 16th class 2-8-2+2-8-2 Garratts.
 A requirement for a locomotive with a larger driving wheel diameter for higher speed train service on the more level parts of the railway led to the design of a new class.
 Initially a "Double Pacific" (4-6-2+2-6-4) was considered, but after examining the Sudan Railways 250 class (which were built in 1937), the RR settled on a design with the same wheel arrangement and same driver diameter (57 in) as the Sudanese Double Baltics.

 Initially four locomotives were ordered, and they were numbered 271–274.
 These Garratts were built with a "semi-streamlined" rounded front bunker (water tank), that would become synonymous with modern Garratt locomotives.

 The locomotives proved their worth, with a high availability, achieving 6200 mi per month.
 After World War II, a further 70 locomotives were ordered.

 The 1947 batch of ten were delivered with a modified front bunker, and a rounded rear bunker as well (the first four had a standard rectangular rear bunker).
 The next twenty locomotives had further modifications to the front bunker, while the rear bunker had been modified to increase coal capacity from 10 to 12.5 LT.

 The last forty locomotives were designated as 15A class.
 While almost identical externally, they had their boiler pressure increased from 180 to 200 psi.